-Contracting: Our ethics rules on contracting apply to all City staff, and generally make it unlawful to enter into a contract with the City, or to receive any benefit from a City contract.
+Contracting: Our ethics rules on contracting apply to all City staff and generally make it unlawful to enter into a contract with the City, or to receive any benefit from a City contract.
 The Board looked at how the contracting rules apply to your situation in an earlier case, URA, Opinion 23-A-002, and found receiving funds through URA housing assistance programs is not an unlawful financial gain from a City contract because the program is available to all residents and is similar to other City services.

-Reliance: This ethics opinion is based on the facts summarized in this opinion letter.
-Code §§ 197.13, and 197.16(a).
-Please contact me if these facts are inaccurate or incomplete - or if the facts change in the future.
-Advice can be appealed or amended.
+Reliance: This advice is based on the facts summarized in this opinion letter.
+Code §§ 197.13 and 197.16(a).
+Advice can be reconsidered.
+Please contact our staff if these facts are inaccurate or incomplete - or if the facts change in the future.
 Code § 197.13.
+Requests must be in writing, describe the error in fact or law, and be received within thirty days from the date of this letter.

-This advice is limited to the substantive matters within the Ethics Hearing Board's jurisdiction.
-The Board works from the City's Code of Conduct, which adopts the State Ethics Act, and portions of the Code and Home Rule Charter.
-Code §§ 197.09, 197.01.
-The State Ethics Commission is the authority on the State Ethics Act.
+The Ethics Hearing Board works with the City's Home Rule Charter, Code of Conduct, and the State Ethics Act.
+Code § 197.01.
+The State Ethics Commission is the authority on the Ethics Act.
+If the State Ethics Commission provides a more restrictive view than this writing, the State's position will govern.
 65 Pa.C.S. §§ 1107, and 1109.
-The Board and its staff are legally bound to adopt or exceed State Ethics Commission interpretations of the State Ethics Act.
+In complement, the Board and its staff adopt or exceed State Ethics Commission interpretations of the Act.
 65 Pa.C.S. § 1111.
+Legal issues are multi-faceted, and you may have rights or obligations beyond the ethics laws within the EHB's jurisdiction.
+Furthermore, HUD/CDBG-funded programs or employment may require additional levels of approval for compliance.